Star Wars video games: Star Wars: Squadrons (2020)

 Star Wars: Squadrons is an action video game developed by Motive Studios.
 It was revealed on 15 June 2020, and was released on 2 October 2020, for Microsoft Windows, PlayStation 4 and Xbox One, with a singleplayer campaign and multiplayer modes, alongside cross-platform play between all three platforms and virtual reality support for the PS4 and PC versions.

+Star Wars Zero Company (2026)

+Star Wars Zero Company is a turn-based tactics video game developed by Bit Reactor and Respawn Entertainment.
+The game is set during the Clone Wars era, with players assuming control of the leader of "Zero Company", a group of misfits and mercenaries tasked with fighting an emerging threat that threatens the whole galaxy.
+It is set to be released in 2026 for Windows, PlayStation 5 and Xbox Series X/S.

 Cancelled games

 "Project Ragtag"

 Prior to its closure in 2017, Visceral Games was working on an untitled game set in the time between Return of the Jedi and The Force Awakens.
 Amy Hennig, former Naughty Dog writer and director who oversaw the Uncharted series, joined Visceral as creative lead on the project codenamed Ragtag.
 On 17 October 2017, EA announced the closure of Visceral Games.
 EA reassigned the game to its EA Worldwide Studios, led by EA Vancouver, and said they will revamp the gameplay, which had been described as a linear, story-heavy title, into "a broader experience that allows for more variety and player agency".
 On 15 January 2019, Kotaku's Jason Schreier reported that the game codenamed "Project Ragtag" had been canceled according to three people familiar with goings-on at EA.
 Rogue One writer Gary Whitta openly criticized Electronic Arts for the cancelation, adding that he hoped Disney would hand the Star Wars licence to other companies.